GoogleCloudPlatform/ruby-docker/appengine/README.md

 See the next section on the design of the base image for more information on what your Dockerfile should do.

+For a full example on deploying a Ruby application to Google Container Engine, see [this tutorial](https://cloud.google.com/ruby/tutorials/bookshelf-on-container-engine).

 ## About the Ruby image

 ### Base image contents